First Army World War II veterans recall V-E Day

 Kiniry and his fellow Soldiers also had to take care when feeding the former prisoners.

-“With the food, they would point at their stomach and shake their head after eating half their food, they couldn't take that much of it,” Kiniry said.
-“Their stomachs were so shriveled they just couldn't take the food.”
+“With the food, they would point at their stomach and shake their head after eating half theire food, they couldn't take that much of it," Kiniry said.
+"Their stomachs were so shriveled they just couldn't take the food.

 For their treatment of those at Buchenwald, Kiniry and his fellow Soldiers received a commendation from the U.S. Surgeon General’s Office.